Today's Best Credit Repair Cards

 See our guide for more tips on how to improve your credit score.

-The interest rate is one of the key factors to look at because, while you should aim to clear your balance each month to avoid paying any interest, you should know how much you could be charged if you don’t pay off your card.
+When comparing credit builder cards, or credit cards for bad credit, the interest rate is one of the key factors to look at.
+While you should aim to clear your balance each month to avoid paying any interest, you should know how much you could be charged if you don’t pay off your card.

 You can look at the annual percentage rate (APR) to help you compare the total cost of different credit cards, taking into account the interest rate and any fees.
 However, it’s important to note that you’re not guaranteed to receive the advertised APR (known as the representative APR); the actual rate you receive will depend on your credit history and financial circumstances.